HIRC-SNUBH/Curation_LLM_PathoReport/README.md

 </div>

-This repository provides *Training/Evaluation code* and *Trained model* presented in our paper Extracting lung cancer staging descriptors from pathology reports: a generative language model approach
+This repository provides *Training/Evaluation code* and *Trained model* presented in our paper "Extracting lung cancer staging descriptors from pathology reports: a generative language model approach"

 You can see our paper at
 [Not determined](https://google.com).